noejon/react-conf-au-2020/day-2.md

 Importing one package from another package is OK
 It is not OK to reuse directly some of it
 Fetching components can't use render
-Use static code analysis - ESLINT
+Use static code analysis - [eslint](https://github.com/eslint/eslint)

 [github.com/atlassian/striker](https://github.com/atlassian/stricter)